SrijanBadhya/Debsoc/Running the PES Debsoc.md

 you can quote this, and talk about how you can have inclusion freely and tourney selectively, properly.
 From what Nikhil said, "The Principle of accessibility and inclusivity weighs above future speculative optics.

+people talk about selective being good because, "people will feel good when they struggled and made it to the soc and others didn't".
+This is bullshit.
+A bunch of people are bound to dip out on their own anyway.

 ## The 2024 model
 ### Round 1
 Further developments from the 2023 model designed in 2024 by Nikhil: